 In 1944, the Soviets pushed into Eastern Europe; the Western allies landed in France and entered Germany despite a final German counteroffensive.

-After 1945, many of the films of the immediate post-war period can be characterised as Trümmerfilm (rubble film).
+After 1945, many of the films of the immediate post-war period in Germany can be characterised as Trümmerfilm (rubble film).

 In 1948, West Germany became a major recipient of reconstruction aid under the American Marshall Plan.

-On May 23, 1949, the western sectors controlled by France, the United Kingdom, and the United States, were merged to form the Federal Republic of Germany (West Germany).
+On 23 May 1949, the western sectors of Germany, controlled by France, the United Kingdom, and the United States, were merged to form the Federal Republic of Germany (FRG).

-On October 7, 1949, the Soviet Zone became the German Democratic Republic (GDR) (East Germany).
+On 7 October 1949, the Soviet Zone became the German Democratic Republic (GDR).

 In 1949, Konrad Adenauer was elected the first federal chancellor of Germany.

-In 1949, after World War II, Germany was organized into two separate polities: the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany).
+In 1949, after World War II and Allied occupation, Germany was organised into two separate polities with limited sovereignty: the Federal Republic of Germany (FRG), or West Germany, and the German Democratic Republic (GDR), or East Germany.

 The German political system operates under a framework laid out in the 1949 constitution known as the Grundgesetz (Basic Law).

-Since 1951, the Berlin International Film Festival, known as "Berlinale", awarding the "Golden Bear".
+The Berlin International Film Festival, known as "Berlinale", awarding the "Golden Bear" and held annually since 1951, is one of the world's leading film festivals.

 On January 1, 1957, the Saarland joined West Germany.

-In 1961, the Berlin Wall was built, preventing East German citizens from escaping to West Germany and becoming a symbol of the Cold War.
+In 1961, the Berlin Wall was built, preventing East German citizens from escaping to West Germany, becoming a symbol of the Cold War.

 The German men's national football team won the UEFA European Championship in 1972.